-In Nigeria, if you gain admission to study Information and Communication Technology at the university through JAMB UTME, you will study Information and Communication Technology for four years.
+In Nigeria, if you gain admission to study Information and Communication Technology degree course at the university through JAMB UTME, you will study Information and Communication Technology for four years.
 If you gain admission through direct entry, you will study this course for three years.
-And of course there is room for more years if you have extension; the aftermath of carryover courses.
+And of course, there is room for more years if you have an extension; the aftermath of carryover courses.

 Information and Communication Technology is under which faculty in Nigeria?